Misfiring Manchester United record worst league result in over 40 years against Wolves

 What happened against Wolves?

-Wolves came out unafraid to push up the pitch, recording 15 shots in the first 45 minutes - the most on Opta record at Old Trafford in a first half from a visiting team.
+Wolves came out unafraid to push up the pitch, recording 15 shots in the first 45 minutes - the most on Opta record from a visiting team in a first half at Old Trafford.

 They were finally rewarded for their positive play in the 82nd minute when Joao Moutinho struck a winner from outside the box.
 He's now the oldest visiting player to score a winning goal at Old Trafford in Premier League history.